 pip3 install --user pyyaml

-Open the VM Instances page on the GCP Console and Stop the Compute Engine instance you are migrating.
+Open the VM Instances page on the Cloud Console and Stop the Compute Engine instance you are migrating.

 clone_vm_disksscript to clone the VM's disks and generate a deployment YAML file:

 python3 /google/migrate/anthos/gce-to-gke/clone_vm_disks.py \ -p project-name \ -z zone-name \ -T target-zone-name \ -i vm-name \ -A app-name \ -o yaml-file-name

 Use options as described in the following table:

 Google Cloud zone that hosts the VM.
 For example, 'us-central1-a'.

 Google Cloud zone that hosts the GKE cluster.
 For example, 'us-central-b'.